Guide to Jewellery Findings

-As well as being a decorative addition to any stemware, wine glass charms or wine glass markers serve to help identify whose drink is whose!
+- Wine Glass Charm Rings or Wine Glass Markers provide a decorative addition to stemware, as well as helping to identify whose drink is whose!
 Beads, charms or crystals are added to a wire ring which is then placed around the glass stem before being closed.
 Wine glass charm rings can be made to suit any season, occasion or party theme, with weddings being a favourite as they also double as wedding favours for guests to take home with them.

 If you found this jewellery findings guide useful please provide your feedback as it helps us to gauge the resources that matter to you most.
 Please feel free to reproduce this jewellery findings guide for personal or educational use, crediting Big Bead Little Bead as the source.
 To reproduce this guide for commercial use please Contact Us to discuss your requirements.

 Copyright © 2008-2014 Anna Weller of Big Bead Little Bead